New Trump sanctions on Iran take effect despite pleas from allies

 He dismissed the proposal for talks as a stunt to sow chaos in Iran and confuse American voters at home ahead of mid-term elections in November.
 He said Washington was becoming isolated internationally and would come to regret imposing sanctions against the views of its allies and other world powers.

-The nuclear deal is closely associated in Iran with Rouhani, a relative moderate who won two landslide elections on promises to open up its economy to the outside world.
+The nuclear deal is closely associated in Iran with Rouhani, a relative moderate who won two landslide elections on promises to open up the economy to the outside world.

 European countries fear that by abandoning the deal, Washington risks undermining Rouhani and strengthening the hand of his more hardline opponents, who have long argued that the West would never allow Iran to prosper.

-In a joint statement on Monday from Britain, France, Germany and the EU as a bloc, they said: “We deeply regret the reimposition of sanctions by the U.S.”
+Britain, France, Germany and the EU as a bloc said in a joint statement on Monday: “We deeply regret the reimposition of sanctions by the U.S.”

 Since the sanctions were initially lifted two years ago, Iranian oil exports have risen.

-But most Iranians have yet to see major economic improvement as a result of the deal, and the prospect that Washington would re-impose sanctions helped drive a collapse in the value of Iran’s currency this year, raising the cost of imports.
+But most Iranians have yet to see major economic improvement, and the prospect that Washington would re-impose sanctions helped drive a collapse in the value of Iran’s currency this year, raising the cost of imports.

-There have been protests in Iran against rising prices, and the government has responded firmly.
+There have been protests in Iran this year against rising prices, and the security forces have responded firmly.
+Perhaps seeking to head off more unrest, Iran announced steps this week to make it easier to access foreign currency, and said it was prosecuting an ex-central bank official for economic crimes.

+“[Sanctions] will definitely make daily life harder for Iranians,” said Saeed Leylaz, a Tehran-based economist and political analyst.
+“But if the government has a serious plan they can control the situation.”

+Few American companies do much business in Iran, an enemy of the United States since its 1979 Islamic Revolution, so the impact of any sanctions depends on Washington’s ability to block European and Asian firms from doing business there.

 Writing by Peter Graff; Editing by Janet Lawrence